 The third is that a safety pin is a symbol of something that holds fabric together - stops it from coming apart.
 Our hope is that our SafetiPin plays that role - brings together the fabric of our society.

 SafetiPin has expanded from a single app for crowdsourcing and data collection to a technology platform.
-We have four apps today.
+We have three active apps today.

 2. SafetiPinTrack - an app to help women stay safe through alerting their friends and family to their location and possible dangers